-According to (Istiqomah, 2017) strategic management can be defined as the art and science of formulating, implementing, and evaluating crossfunctional decisions that enable of achieve its goals.
+According to (Istiqomah, 2017) strategic management can be defined as the art and science of formulating, implementing, and evaluating crossfunctional decisions that enable an organization to achieve its goals.
 Historically, the main benefit of strategic management has been to help organizations formulate better strategies by using a more systematic, logical, and rational approach to strategy choice.